Stateless SSO

 userData = Buffer.from(userData).toString('base64');

-Why JSON and Base64?
+Why JSON and base64 encoding?

-Step 4: Generating the Hash
+Step 4: Create the HMAC hash

 The next step is to generate an HMAC hash from userData.
 For this, we need the private key you received when setting up Stateless SSO in the Console.
 We use HMAC SHA 256.